nc-minibbs/mbbs/docs/data-pipeline.md

 and `mbbschathamnc`.
 Files are stored in `data/ebird/`.

-Sometimes stop-level data is missing when in fact route was surveyed and stop-level data was collected for the rest of the route.
+Sometimes stop-level data are missing when in fact the route was surveyed and stop-level data were collected for the rest of the route.
-The `stop_deviations.yml` file tracks these such deviations.
+The `stop_deviations.yml` file tracks these deviations.
 Deviations could be for 2 reasons:

 1. The observer(s) were unable to access the stop(s)
    for safety or other reasons.
-   In this case, we do not know the bird count, and no data for these stop is available.
+   In this case, we do not know the bird count, and no data for these stop are available.
 2. The stop(s) were in fact observed, but no birds were seen.
    In this case, there is an eBird submission,